Course Reviews FAQ

 How does Udemy collect and use student feedback?

 Like many online marketplaces, Udemy uses a 5-star rating system to collect and display student feedback on each course.
-The primary purpose of this feedback is to help prospective students decide if a course is a good match for their learning goals, but ratings and reviews can also help instructors identify ways to improve their content.
+The primary purpose of this feedback is to help prospective students decide if a course is a good match for their learning goals.
+Ratings and reviews can also help instructors identify ways to improve their content.

 When and how do students leave ratings?

 Students are first prompted to leave a star rating after watching 12–15 minutes of course video.
 They can also leave ratings directly from their “My Courses” page or their course dashboard.
-When they choose a rating, they also have the option of providing a written review.
-Students can update their ratings or their reviews at any time.
+When they choose a rating, they have the option of providing a written review, but this is not required.
+Students can update their ratings or reviews at any time.

-Once a student has left a rating, it passes through a filter that assesses its reliability.
-If the filter is confident the rating represents the authentic view of a student with a genuine interest in the course the rating will appear on your instructor dashboard and factor into the course rating calculation.
-If the rating came with a written review, it will also show on the course landing page and your instructor dashboard.
+Once a student has left a rating, it passes through a filter to assess its reliability.
+If the filter is confident the rating represents the authentic view of a student with a genuine interest in the course, the rating will appear on your instructor dashboard and be factored into the course rating calculation.

 How is my course rating calculated?